LUXURY ACCOMMODATION IN BELFAST CITY CENTRE

-Somerset studios is a superb loft style apartment set in a converted linen mill.
-Originally constructed in 1910 and converted into apartments in 1998 it has retained its unique character and charm.
-This stunning city centre apartment boasts high ceilings, exposed iron joists, maple wooden flooring and feature brick walls.
-Located just off the popular Dublin Road it has everything you need for a comfortable stay in the heart of the city.
+Somerset studios is a superb New York style loft apartment located in the heart of Belfast city.
+Originally constructed as a linen mill in 1910, the building underwent an amazing transformation in 1998 when it was converted into luxury apartments.
+These apartments are much sought after, not only for their city centre location but also because of their unique character and charm.
+This stunning apartment boasts high wooden ceilings, exposed iron joists, maple wooden flooring and feature brick walls.
+Located just off the popular Dublin Road it is well equipped with everything you need for a comfortable stay in the heart of the city.

 |Size||Sleeps up to 6, 2 bedrooms|